This post contains affiliate links for your convenience. View our full disclosure policy here.

 - Small manipulatives to place in the envelopes for counting (I used mini erasers)

 Choose a color of paper to use for each number.
-Cut the number cards out and stick them onto the colored paper.
+Cut the number cards out and glue them onto the colored paper.

 There are 8 cards for each number: number symbol, trace the symbol, number name, number with fingers, ten frame, tally marks, dice, and domino.
-(For younger learners one can adapt and not add all 8 options.)
+(For younger learners, you can adapt and not add all 8 options.)

 It’s time to play!
 First, we chose an envelope and shook out the loose contents/manipulatives.
 After counting them, we guessed what number we thought was inside the envelope.

-During circle time, kids can take turns to choose an envelope and show the rest of the class their “surprise”.
+During circle time, kids can take turns choosing an envelope and showing the rest of the class their “surprise.”

-You can also enlarge the printables to use on a number board and use larger manipulatives and sticks.
+You can also use this number sense activity by enlarging the printables to use on a number board and use larger manipulatives and sticks.
 This is especially helpful if you do number talks or number of the day.

 Ready to work on number sense with your own surprise envelope activity?
-Grab all of the printables for numbers 1-10 by clicking the yellow button below!
+Grab these free printables for numbers 1-10 by clicking the large, yellow download button below!